FabricMC/fabric-docs/CONTRIBUTING.md

 ### Guidance for Expansion

-If the documentation team thinks that you could expand upon your pull request, a member of the team will add the `expansion` label to your pull request alongside a comment explaining what they think you could expand upon.
+If the documentation team thinks that you could expand upon your pull request, a member of the team will add the `can-expand` label to your pull request alongside a comment explaining what they think you could expand upon.
 If you agree with the suggestion, you can expand upon your pull request.

-**Don't feel pressured to expand upon your pull request.** If you don't want to expand upon your pull request, you can simply ask for the `expansion` label to be removed.
+**Don't feel pressured to expand upon your pull request.** If you don't want to expand upon your pull request, you can simply ask for the `can-expand` label to be removed.

 If you do not want to expand upon your pull request, but you are happy for someone else to expand upon it at a later date, it's best to create an issue on the [Issues page](https://github.com/FabricMC/fabric-docs/issues) and explain what you think could be expanded upon.